-So, how does the stock market work?
+So how does the stock market work?
+There are entire books explaining the stock market, but you don't need to get too deep into the weeds to get a good basic understanding of the stock market.
 Stock markets facilitate the sale and purchase of these stocks between individual investors, institutional investors, and companies.

 If there is a lot of demand for a stock, investors will buy shares quicker than sellers want to get rid of them, and the price will move higher.
 On the other hand, if more investors are selling a stock than buying, the market price will drop.

 Taking it a step further, it's important to consider how it's possible to always buy or sell a stock you own.
-And that's where market makers come in.
+That's where market makers come in.

 A stock's price is governed by supply and demand.
 If a lot of people want to own part of a certain company, then that company's stock price rises.

-To ensure that there's always a marketplace for stocks on an exchange and investors can choose to buy and sell shares immediately whenever they want to during market hours, individuals known as market makers act as intermediaries between buyers and sellers.
+To make sure there's always a marketplace for stocks on an exchange and investors can choose to buy and sell shares immediately whenever they want to during market hours, individuals known as market makers act as intermediaries between buyers and sellers.
 Here's a rundown of what investors should know about the process:

-The main reason for using the market maker system as opposed to simply letting investors buy and sell shares directly to one another is to ensure that there is always a buyer to match with every seller, and vice versa.
+The main reason for using the market maker system as opposed to simply letting investors buy and sell shares directly to one another is to be sure there is always a buyer to match with every seller and vice versa.
 If you want to sell a stock, you don't need to wait until a buyer wants your exact number of shares -- a market maker will buy them right away.

-Investors must carry out the transactions of buying or selling stocks through a broker, which is simply an entity that is licensed to trade stocks on an exchange.
-A broker may be an actual person who you tell what to buy and sell, or more commonly, this can be an online broker -- say, TD Ameritrade or Fidelity -- that processes the entire transaction electronically.
+Investors must carry out the transactions of buying or selling stocks through a broker, which is simply an entity licensed to trade stocks on a stock exchange.
+A broker may be an actual person whom you tell what to buy and sell, or, more commonly, this can be an online broker -- say, TD Ameritrade or Fidelity -- that processes the entire transaction electronically.

 When you buy a stock, here's the simplified version of how it works:

-You've probably heard statements such as "the market is up" or that a stock "beat the market."
-Often, when discussing the stock market, people generalize "the market" to a stock index.
-Stock indexes, such as the S&P 500 or Dow Jones Industrial Average, are a representation of the performance of a large group of stocks (but often not an entire stock exchange) and are often used as a benchmark to compare the performance of individual stocks or an entire portfolio.
-For example, the S&P 500 index tracks the performance of 500 of the largest publicly traded companies in the United States.
+You've probably heard statements such as, "The market is up," or that a stock "beat the market."
+Often when discussing the stock market, people generalize "the market" to a stock index.
+Stock indexes, such as the S&P 500 or the Dow Jones Industrial Average, are a representation of the performance of a large group of stocks or a particular sector and are used as a benchmark to compare the performance of individual stocks or an entire portfolio.
+For example, the S&P 500 index tracks the performance of 500 of the largest publicly traded companies in the U.S.

 Indexes are a convenient way to discuss an approximation of what is happening in the market, but it's important to understand that the major stock indexes you see on TV and in the news do not fully represent the entire stock market.

 There are three different terms here with similar and often misunderstood meanings.
-A stock market refers to the process of investors buying and selling stocks with one another.
-A stock exchange is the actual intermediary that connects buyers with sellers, such as the NYSE.
+A stock market refers to the process and facilitation of investors buying and selling stocks with one another.
+A stock exchange is the actual intermediary that connects buyers with sellers, such as the New York Stock Exchange (NYSE).
 A stock index is a numerical representation of a group of stocks that is used to track their collective performance.